 We Are Here For You

 LifePath is open for business, going strong, and is here more than ever to support elders, people with disabilities, and caregivers.
-We are responding to the changing needs of those we serve, offering services to new people, staying current on any COVID-19 related developments, communicating up to date and accurate information, and offering resources to callers.
+We are committed to serving the community as it recovers from the COVID-19 pandemic.

 Meals on Wheels

 We continue to deliver Meals on Wheels and have offered extra meals to all Meals on Wheels participants to stockpile in case of a service interruption.
 We are following the strict sanitation guidelines put forth by the CDC to minimize risk.
 We have experienced a surge in new Meals on Wheels consumers.
 To keep Meals on Wheels consumers and volunteers safe we have implemented the “Smile and Wave” method, wherein drivers arrive at a recipient’s house, use hand sanitizer or put on a new pair of gloves, place the meal on an outside table or pack the meal in a plastic bag and hang it on the doorknob, knock or ring the doorbell, and immediately step back 10 to 15 feet.
 When the Meals on Wheels recipient answers the door, the driver says “hello” and indicates where the meal is, making sure the recipient is able to retrieve the meal, before leaving to deliver the next meal.
 If no one answers, they call the recipient to make sure they are home.
 If no one answers, the driver reports to the office, who contacts emergency contacts, doctor’s offices, and then emergency services.
 In this way we are also making sure the Meals on Wheels recipient is safe.